bpm-diag/smartRPA/README.md

 <a href="https://stackoverflow.com/a/42107877">Reference</a>

-If you don't find the `Python 3.8` folder under `/Applications`, make sure you installed Python using <a href="https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg">the official installer</a> and not a package manager like brew.
+If you don't find the `Python 3.8` folder under `/Applications`, make sure you installed Python using <a href="https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg">the official installer</a> and not from a package manager like brew.

 </details>